Cardinals star WR Fitzgerald returning for 2020 season

-TEMPE, Arizona (AP) — Larry Fitzgerald didn’t keep the Arizona Cardinals waiting for long.
-One of the most productive wide receivers in NFL history isn’t done yet, returning for his 17th season with the franchise that drafted him in 2004.
+TEMPE, Arizona (AP)Cardinals star wide receiver Larry Fitzgerald is coming back to the team for the 2020 season.

-After some speculation that the popular 36-year-old Fitzgerald might finally retire, the team announced Wednesday he has signed a one-year contact that will keep him in the desert through 2020.
+There was speculation the 36-year-old Fitzgerald might retire, but the team announced Wednesday he has signed a one-year contract.
+The veteran – who is among the most productive receivers in NFL history – posted to social media soon after the announcement.

-“This season was among the most fun of my career,” Fitzgerald said in a tweet.
-“The future is so bright for this team & I relish the opportunity to build with this talented young nucleus.”
+”This season was among the most fun of my career,” Fitzgerald said. ”The future is so bright for this team & I relish the opportunity to build with this talented young nucleus.”

 ”Arizona is where I started and where I will finish.
 2020!
 Let’s get to work!”

-Fitzgerald was a key part of the Cardinals’ offense in his 16th NFL season, leading the team with 75 catches for 804 yards and four touchdowns.
+Fitzgerald was very productive in his 16th season, leading the Cardinals with 75 catches for 804 yards and four touchdowns.
 He repeatedly said how much he enjoyed playing with rookie quarterback Kyler Murray, who was the No. 1 overall pick in last year’s draft and quickly developed into a quality starter.
-He also was quick to praise first-year coach Kliff Kingsbury.

 Now they’ll get a second shot to make the playoffs together.
-The Cardinals had a 5-10-1 record last year, which was last in the NFC West.
-But the franchise showed growth as the season progressed, including a road win over playoff-bound Seattle on Dec.
-22.
+The Cardinals had a 5-10-1 record last year.

-Fitzgerald’s future was a little uncertain after the Cardinals lost to the Rams on Dec.
-29 in the regular-season finale.
-Though his on-field performance showed he was still a high-quality NFL receiver, he often talks about how he’s got other interests and would take a few weeks to make his decision.

-Kingsbury said he’d make his pitch for Fitzgerald to return.
-Teammates wanted him back, too, though nobody seemed totally certain what his final decision would be.

 In 16 seasons with Arizona, Fitzgerald is the Cardinals’ franchise leader in games played (250), receptions (1,378), receiving yards (17,083), receiving touchdowns (120), total touchdowns (120) and 100-yard games (49).
 His 1,378 career receptions are the most by any player in NFL history with a single team.